Business Email Compromise (BEC): Why It’s Still a Threat to SMBs

 Verification Policies

-Implement clear protocols requiring verbal confirmation or approval through secondary communication channels for financial transactions, banking detail changes, or sensitive information requests.
+Implement clear protocols requiring verbal confirmation or secondary-channel approval for financial transactions, banking detail changes, or sensitive information requests.
 This simple step stops many BEC attacks in their tracks.

 Incident Response